 Hi there, I am Hege, the founder of the travel blog The World By Hege!

-Three years ago I visited Cuba for the first time on a long solo journey, stayed much longer than I had planned – and my heart kind of never left.
-Finally, in January 2021, I took the step and moved here!
-So now I have been living complicatedly in a classic Cuban apartment in Old Havana for over a year.
+Four years ago in 2019 I visited Cuba for the first time on a long solo journey, stayed much longer than I had planned – and my heart kind of never left.
+Finally, in January 2021, I took the step and “moved” here, as in, set up base when possible!

-Falling in love with the Caribbean culture was beyond unexpected for a shieldmaiden like myself, and I did travel regularly to Cuba for a couple of years before I moved here.
-And suddenly, here we are, this is my life now!
+Falling in love with the Caribbean culture was beyond unexpected for a shieldmaiden like myself, and I did travel here regularly for a couple of years before I made this my base for Caribbean and the Americas travel.

 Becoming A Confident Solo Traveler